Once they understand “Optimism”, Vinsers begin to change their mind and take action

 Then, the teacher concluded: “If you utilize positive thinking, when something unhappy comes along, you will see it as an opportunity to improve, learn, and grow.
 Just like when the leaves on the trees grow old and turn yellow and fall, this also indicates that the trees are growing and maturing.”

-The students all attached their leaves of memories on the “tree of optimism” as a way to show that they knew the diversity of life and to remind themselves of the importance of their “attitudes” towards what happened.
+The students all attached their leaves of memories on the “tree of optimism” as a way to show that they knew the diversity of life and to remind themselves of the importance of their “attitudes” towards what had happened.

 More interestingly, the activity “Back – in – time” helped the students change their words, thoughts, and actions in unhappy situations and show their positive attitudes through optimistic/positive words and actions.
 The students were excited at this “change-the-past” magic: